Loading…

 Monday May 19, 2025 11:00am - 12:30pm EDT

-Join CNDLS Executive Director Edward Maloney for an official welcome to TLISI 2025, followed by a keynote by Dr. Ashley Finley, Vice President for Research and Senior Advisor to the President, American Association Colleges and Universities (AAC&U) who will discuss the recently released report "Academic Freedom and Civil Discourse in Higher Education: A National Study of Faculty Attitudes and Perceptions.”
+Finley and Young will discuss findings from the recently released report "Academic Freedom and Civil Discourse in Higher Education: A National Study of Faculty Attitudes and Perceptions.”
 Conducted by AAC&U in conjunction with the Association of University Professors (AAUP), the report highlights recommendations for strengthening academic freedom, promoting institutional engagement, facilitating meaningful dialogue, and aligning these efforts with the broader goal of ensuring that colleges and universities serve the common good.
+Foster will present findings from her study of student perceptions of academic freedom at civil discourse at Georgetown.
+A conversation with the panelists and Q&A with the audience will follow.

 Speakers